kawuchuu/firetail/FEATURE_CHECKLIST.md

   - Change playlist position on sidebar
   - Remove images from playlists
   - Generally fix jankiness
-- Home
-  - Make dynamic sections, not hard-coded
-  - Come up with new ideas as I build it
 - ~~Finally start making the favourites page~~ ✅
 - Search
   - ~~General search on the top bar (search for everything)~~ ✅